 about krush and rescuing food

-With rescued food, we mean food with imperfections that would not have been consumed by humans otherwise.
+With "rescued food", we mean food which would not have been consumed by humans otherwise.

 We work together with other food producers and manufacturers, to rescue food.
 We support them to discover by-products in their production lines that are perfectly edible but aren't used like this yet.
 Together with them, we make sure all food safety requirements are met and that these ingredients are delivered to our bakery.

 Eventually, we bake delicious KRUSH granola with it!
 Win-Win-Win

 Are you a food producer/manufacturer and do you have ingredients that are not used to their full potential yet?
 Get in touch: firstname.lastname@example.org

 Yes, all KRUSH flavors are vegan.
 All ingredients are plant-based.